 The Kettlebell Snatch

-C. Grip the bell with an overhand grip, then shift hips up toward the ceiling so that chest is over the weight.
+C) Grip the bell with an overhand grip, then shift hips up towards the ceiling so that your chest is over the weight.
 (If you've ever seen a rugby or football player in the hike position, this will look familiar).

-D. Simultaneously pull the bell straight up along the front of the body while explosively opening hips and knees to stand.
+D) Simultaneously pull the bell straight up alongside your body while explosively opening hips and knees to stand.

-E. When the bell passes chest height and the right elbow is pointed straight toward the ceiling, rotate hand so palm/inner wrist faces forward, punching the weight toward the ceiling.
-Catch the bell so that it's resting along the right forearm.
+E) When the bell passes chest height and your right elbow is pointed straight towards the ceiling, rotate hand so palm/inner wrist faces forward, punching the weight towards the ceiling.
+Catch the bell so that it's resting along right forearm.

-Note: It *is* possible to squat snatch the weight during both the dumbbell and kettlebell snatch, but be warned: That's really tough.
-"Single-arm squat snatches require even more core and shoulder stability than the barbell squat snatch," says Wickham.
+Note: For both the dumbbell and kettlebell snatch it *is* possible to squat snatch the weight.
+But be warned: that shit is tough!
+"Single arm squat snatches require even more core and shoulder stability than the barbell squat snatch," says Wickham.
 "Even with moderate weight, this is really challenging."

 What's a Hang Snatch vs. a Full Snatch In CrossFit?

-Beyond just switching up the type of weight you use, and where you "catch" the weight, in CrossFit you can also switch up where the rep starts—that's where the terms "hang snatch" and "full snatch" come in.
+Beyond just switching up the type of weight you use, and where you "catch" the weight (power snatch=quarter squat vs. squat snatch=full squat), in CrossFit you can also switch up where the rep starts—that's where the terms "hang snatch" and "full snatch" come in.

 Full snatches, on the other hand, give you more room to accelerate the bar.
 Because of that, "most folks are able to lift more weight with a full snatch," says Milgram.
-"In CrossFit, full snatches are usually the type of snatch programmed during the weightlifting portion of class when the goal is to lift heavy," he says.
-(Related: 9 CrossFit Circuits and WODs Seriously Strong Trainers Swear By)
+"In CrossFit, full snatches are usually the type of snatch programmed during the weightlifting portion of class, when the goal is to lift heavy," he says.

 What About Split Snatches?